 As progressive cavity pumps can handle difficult, thick and solid laden liquids, they can often be used in applications where no other pump would perform.

-Allied Pumps carries brands such as Roto Pumps and offers a wide range of helical rotor pumps and spare parts, and has experience and expertise in hundreds of different applications of this type of pump.
+Allied Pumps carries industrial pumps in brands such as Roto Pumps and offers a wide range of helical rotor pumps and spare parts, and has experience and expertise in hundreds of different applications of this type of pump.

 A magnetic drive pump uses a balanced magnetic field to create the rotation of the fluid impeller.
 Unlike a traditional centrifugal pump which has a direct drive connection between impeller and motor, a mag-drive pump eliminates the direct drive mechanism and replaces it with a magnetic field.